Michael-lazenby/Creating-Azure-VM/README.md

 <h2>Filling out the basic information</h2>
 <p>
 After clicking "create virtual machine" I was redirected to the "basics" page, and this is the page where I filled out the information for my virtual machine.
-On this page I decided if I wanted to create a new resource group or add my virtual machine to an existing resource group.
-I also choose a region that was closet to me but I also noticed that not every service is avaliable in every resource group.
+I also decided if I wanted to create a new resource group or add my virtual machine to an existing resource group.
+I also choose a region, and I chose the closest region to me which was West US 3.
 After selecting the region I created a username and password for my virtual machine.
 After I filled all the required fields out I clicked "Review + create".
-After clicking "Review + create" I had to make sure the virtual machine passed the validation, and once it passed the review I was able to officially create my virtual machine.
+After clicking "Review + create" It sent me to another page to the virtual machine passed validation, and once it passed the review I was able to officially create the virtual machine.
 </p>
 <br />